Already have a Username/Password for NeuroQuantology?

 Opinion and Perspectives

 Perspectives should present a personal view on a topic within the scope of the journal.
 Keywords should be provided by the author(s).
 These articles may contain topical, historical or biographical information on relevant research, technologies and future research needs.
-We encourage authors to provide suitable illustrations.

 Guidelines for the Preparation of Manuscripts